Saidus Salehin Khaled Sumon: Career

-He played with 11 bands by the age of 19.
+Sumon played with 11 bands by the age of 19.
 He also wrote, sang, and produced his first solo album when by that time.
 He is known for his nice grooves, excellent use of different bass playing techniques, and, mostly, for his frequent bass solos in his band Aurthohin's songs.

 Bangladesh is a country where rock music, especially metal and alternative rock, is getting popular and Bassbaba Sumon is credited as one of the few most influential artists in this sector.
-He has single-handedly changed the role of bass guitar in Bangladeshi Music.
-It is said that bass playing has become a hugely attractive thing to the young music lovers of this country only because of the influence of Bassbaba Sumon.
-He is also a key figure in promoting Rock music in this country.
+He has influenced the role of bass guitar in Bangladeshi Music.
+Bassbaba Sumon is a key figure in promoting rock music and bass guitar in Bangladesh.